timdegroot1996/robotframework-dashboard/docs/basic-command-line-interface-cli.md

 ```
 - Optional: `-u` or `--uselogs` enables clickable graphs in the dashboard that open corresponding log.html files.
 - Requirements: log files must be in the same folder as their respective output.xml files, with `output` replaced by `log` and `.xml` replaced by `.html`.
-- More details regarding this feature can be found in [Advanced CLI / Examples](/4-advanced-cli-examples).
+- See [Advanced CLI & Examples](/advanced-cli-examples#advanced-uselogs-information) for more details regarding the log linking!

 ### Add messages config for bundling test messages
 ```bash